Biography

 News

-• October 2024.
-New paper on decoding strategies for neural sequence models with Sijin Chen and Omar Hagrass.
+- January 2025.
+Paper on decoding strategies for neural sequence models with Sijin Chen and Omar Hagrass to appear in ICLR.